 It's best to grow potatoes (Solanum) from specially grown seed potatoes that are certified disease-free.
 The potatoes you purchase in the grocery store may have been treated with a sprout inhibitor to prevent them from sprouting in your pantry.
 However, if you have some potatoes that are beginning to sprout (the "eyes" have swollen, whitish shoots beginning to develop), simply plant a piece of the sprouting potato in the ground or in a roomy pot covered with 3 inches of soil.
 Within 2 weeks, green shoots should emerge.
-These will grow into bushy plants, and after 3 months or so, new spuds will develop belowground.
+These will grow into bushy plants, and after 3 months or so, new spuds will develop below ground.

-Potatoes are ready to harvest when the plants begin to turn yellow and die back.
+Potatoes are ready to harvest when the plants begin to turn yellow and die back, typically 18-20 weeks after planting.
 Most potatoes sprout quickly in spring when kept at room temperature, but the type of potato makes a difference if you want to harvest good tubers.

 The small red potatoes often sold as "new" potatoes are fast and fun to grow.
 Large baking potato plants take much longer to mature and often produce poorly in areas where hot summer weather prevails.

 If you want to eat your potatoes fresh, only dig up what you want for immediate eating.
 If you plan on storing your potatoes, do not dig them up until 2-3 weeks after the foliage dies back.
 Dig potatoes up with a spading fork, being careful not to pierce the tubers.
 Leave the potatoes on the ground for a few hours to dry and cure.
 Brush off loose soil and store in a cool dry place until you're ready to use them.